A comprehensive list of eligible and ineligible expenses

 Hypnobirthing Classes - This is a childbirth method that focuses on preparing parents for gentle birth including techniques of deep relaxation, visualization, and self-hypnosis and is covered.

 Hypnotherapy - Expenses paid for hypnotherapy are reimbursable when prescribed by a physician as therapy to treat a medical condition.
-Physician's diagnosis letter required.
+Medical diagnosis is required.

 Immigration Immunizations - Vaccinations required to immigrate are covered.